syauqi-alias/syauqi-alias.github.io/_pages/work.md

 </p>
 A 5-month placement during my diploma.
 It is part of my studies curriculum to undergo an industrial placement.

-- Examined and classified specifications of industrial electrical electronic product datasheets
+- Examined and classified specifications of industrial electrical electronic product datasheets.
-- Designed catalogs for well-known industrial electrical/electronic product brands
+- Designed catalogs for industrial electrical/electronic product brands such as ABB, Schneider Electric, Brother Industries, TE Connectivity, and Siemens.
-- Attended workshops to enhance B2B professional skills
+- Attended workshops to enhance B2B professional skills.